2026 Biophysics Summer REU

 Explore nature’s machinery through the prism of physics, biology, chemistry and engineering!
 The Research Experience for Undergraduates Program in Biophysics is funded by the National Science Foundation to support 10 highly qualified students to undertake interdisciplinary, supervised research projects at Clemson University, for a period of 10 weeks each summer.
-The summer 2023 REU program runs from May 22 – July 28, 2023.
-Move-in is at least one day before the start date, and move-out is one day after the end date.
+The 2026 Biophysics Summer REU program runs from May 18 – July 24, 2026.
+Move-in is at least one day before the start date and move-out is one day after the end date.

 Program participants work with faculty members, postdocs, graduate students, other undergrads and each other on collaborative research projects about nature’s machinery.
-Participants are paired in teams of two to carry out independent but highly collaborative research under the guidance of two faculty mentors, each from a different discipline.
+Participants conduct independent and interdisciplinary research under the guidance of faculty mentors.
 The projects are designed to give participants a sense of the contributions that physical scientists can make to biological problems and the contributions that biologists can make to physical problems.
-The focus is on cross-disciplinary training.
+The focus is on interdisciplinary training.

 The program includes a weeklong biophysics boot camp, a biophysics seminar series, a research tools workshop, a professional development workshop, a journal club, off-campus field trips and social activities.
 Program participants regularly present their research to and hear about the research conducted by, their peers.
 By the end of the program, participants present their projects at a University-wide summer research symposium, draft a research article manuscript, and are encouraged to present their work at relevant scientific conferences.
 Participants also participate in outreach activities throughout the summer.